qase-tms/qase-python/qase-api-v2-client/docs/ResultsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_results_v2**
-> create_results_v2(project_code, run_id, create_results_request_v2)
+> ResultCreateBulkResponse create_results_v2(project_code, run_id, create_results_request_v2)

 Bulk create test run result

 This method allows to create several test run results at once.

 If there is no free space left in your team account, when attempting to upload an attachment, e.g., through reporters, you will receive an error with code 507 - Insufficient Storage.

 ### Example